 Between 2006 and 2011 Sandi was Vice Chair of the Governing Body of the UK Resource Centre for Women in Science, Engineering, Construction and Technology, set up and funded by DIUS to address the under-representation of women in these sectors following the Set Fair report by Baroness Susan Greenfield.

 Sandi was appointed OBE in 1998 for her work promoting women in construction, became a Fellow of the Chartered Institute of Building in 2002 and was awarded an honorary doctorate by Sheffield Hallam University in 2005.
+She received a First Women of Property award in 2008.
 She was listed in Who's Who in 2012.

 Read Sandi's Blog to get her latest opinions on constructive women.